Legislative Intern

 The goals for the Adirondack Council Clarence Petty Legislative Intern include helping advance the Council’s mission, vision, values, and government relations priorities while serving the state’s largest environmental advocacy organization dedicated to the protection of the Adirondack Park.

-The intern will provide Government Relations and Communications support in a fully integrated staff position, performing a wide spectrum of duties that advance the Adirondack Council’s program plan.
+The intern will provide Government Relations, Communications, and Conservation support in a fully integrated staff position, performing a wide spectrum of duties that advance the Adirondack Council’s program plan.
 Tasks will include everything from routine day-to-day administrative activities to legislative correspondence and in-depth research.
-The Adirondack Council sponsors interns to help develop the next generation of environmental conservation professionals.
+The Adirondack Council sponsors interns to help develop the next generation of environmental conservation professionals

 • Tracking all legislation pertaining to the Adirondack Council’s mission/vision using the NYS Legislative Retrieval System (training provided at the beginning of the internship)